keymanapp/keyboards/release/b/burushaski_girminas/README.md

 -----------

 Burushãski Girminas was developed by Quwat K. Sunny for Burushãski of yasin while working on a large project.
-It can be used flawlessly in other variants Burushaski, shina and khowar.
+It can be used flawlessly in other variants of Burushaski, shina and khowar.

 Links